Technical Details

 in IEEE Robotics and Automation Letters (RA-L), Vol. 8, No. 10, pp. 6259 - 6266, October 2023.

-While the human reconstruction pipeline employs a Deep Neural Network (DNN) to generate a mask image for separating human detections into a dynamic occupancy layer, the general dynamic reconstruction pipeline maintains a (high-confidence) freespace layer dedicated to detecting dynamic objects.
-Whenever an object enters freespace, it is identified as dynamic and then integrated into the dynamic occupancy layer, similar to the human reconstruction pipeline described above.
+While the people reconstruction pipeline employs a Deep Neural Network (DNN) to generate a mask image for separating people detections into a dynamic occupancy layer, the general dynamic reconstruction pipeline maintains a (high-confidence) freespace layer dedicated to detecting dynamic objects.
+Whenever an object enters freespace, it is identified as dynamic and then integrated into the dynamic occupancy layer, similar to the people reconstruction pipeline described above.
+This enables the pipeline to separately reconstruct people (or other specific objects that the DNN was trained for) and all moving objects regardless of their class or category.

 https://media.githubusercontent.com/media/NVIDIA-ISAAC-ROS/.github/main/resources/isaac_ros_docs/repositories_and_packages/isaac_ros_nvblox/system_diagram_dynamics.jpg/